Jocabin/jocabin/README.md

-Hi, Im' Yaakov, French developer
+Hi, I'm Yaakov, French developer

 To learn more about me and my skills ==> https://yaakovfar.dev